gemseo/gemseo/doc_src/source/interface/software_connection.rst

 - You have an Excel workbooks, use :ref:`Excel discipline<xls_discipline>`.

-- If your program is a MATLAB or Scilab function there exists a generic interface that allows to connect them to |g| as an :class:`.MDODiscipline`, without writing code in a dedicated plugins.
+- If your program is a MATLAB function, there is a generic interface that allows to connect it to |g| as an :class:`.MDODiscipline`, without writing code in a dedicated plugin.
-  For the MATLAB case,
-  see :ref:`the generic MATLAB wrapper<discipline_matlab>`.
+  See :ref:`the generic MATLAB wrapper<discipline_matlab>`.

+- For Scilab functions, `a plugin is available <https://gitlab.com/gemseo/dev/gemseo-scilab>`_.
+  With it, you can create an :class:`.MDODiscipline` that runs Scilab code directly from |g|.

 - If your program is an executable, you have two options.